Euclideon/vaultclient/docs/UserGuide.md

 > NOTE: `Ignore Certificate Verification` will not be saved due to the security risk associated.
 You will need to enable this setting each time you open the application.

-After you have entered your credentials, click `Login!` and you should see an empty scene in the user interface similar to the image below.
+After you have entered your credentials, click `Login!` and you will see an empty scene in the viewport similar to the image below.

 ![User Interface](images/afterlogin.png)